Questions about IPNW

 5. How is IPNW funded?

 IPNW is an independent nonprofit organization.
 We are primarily funded by private support from foundations, corporations and individuals as well as by government grants.
-IPNW receives limited in-kind support from UW School of Law in connection with our clinical offerings to students.
+IPNW receives limited support from the UW School of Law in connection with our clinical offerings to students.
+We do not receive funding from the Innocence Project in New York City as we are separate nonprofit organizations.

 The path to exoneration is long and costly - and gifts of every size help.
 Donations help us cover costs required to request documents for investigation, visit clients in prison, obtain DNA testing, consult forensic experts and more.
 The results from one DNA test, which costs ~$1,000, can be life changing for an innocent prisoner.